 This PGCert and the associated assignments have been designed as an integral part of your professional development and will enable you to develop as a reflective learner and teacher, with the additional benefit of academic credits, which can be carried forwards towards an MA degree.

 This course has been designed with input from our Initial Teacher Education Partnership schools and will provide relevant and useful academic enhancement as well as a useful entry point to further postgraduate study if you wish to continue to Masters or doctoral level.

-The following modules are delivered with a blended learning approach, which combines e-learning resources to support work-based practice.
 Two of the three modules provide an opportunity to study and gain credits at Level 7.
 They have been designed to complement and enhance your work in a school setting through relevant and useful assignments.

 The other module recognises ongoing professional development and engagement with the Teachers’ Standards.
-For training teachers on a School Direct or apprenticeship programme, this module forms the backbone of your development towards QTS.
-For candidates on the Assessment Only route, this module could be achieved through use of the Assessment Only professional practice portfolio.
+For training teachers on a Middlesex University School Direct or apprenticeship programme, this module forms the backbone of your development towards QTS.
+For candidates on an Assessment Only route, this module could be achieved through use of the Assessment Only professional practice portfolio.
 For practising teachers, this module could be achieved through APEL or through demonstration of your continuing professional development against the Teachers’ Standards.

 To gain the award of PGCert Teaching you must pass all assignments.

 This module will enable you to develop and demonstrate your progress in the understanding and skills necessary to operate as an effective teacher.
 As such, it supports you in demonstrating that you are making progress within the framework of the current professional requirements described by the Teachers’ Standards.
 You will compile a professional development portfolio (PDP) which demonstrates ongoing review of professional development within the framework of the Teachers’ Standards.

 Practising teachers may be able to use APEL for this module.